 I thought it was remarkable.
-I read it last night and this morning.
+I read it last night and this morning before coming here.
 Mother told me some of the stories over the years.
-And I remember the one you told me about Ms. Lincoln years ago.
+And I remember the one you told me as a child.
 It's the best book I've ever read.